nfikes/Canvas-file-organization-workflow/README.md

 4. Double-click the EXE/EXEC and a Terminal window will automatically pop up.
 Once finished, close the terminal window, and return to your file location.

-4.5 IMPORTANT NOTE: MacOS EXEC downloaded from the internet are quarantined, to remove the quarantine status from the EXEC, run 'xattr -d com.apple.quarantine [path to the exec]' before running the program.
+4.5.
+IMPORTANT NOTE: MacOS EXEC downloaded from the internet are quarantined, to remove the quarantine status from the EXEC, run 'xattr -d com.apple.quarantine [path to the exec]' in Terminal before running the program.

 5. All the files (Ones that fit the naming scheme) are now in subdirectories, and their original file names are preserved.